Have you ever wondered if you had any nutritional deficiencies? If you had vitamin deficiencies due to a lack of proper nutrition in your diet?

 - Lack of concentration

-Magnesium deficiencies are another one of those deficiencies that tends to be pretty common amongst people.
+Magnesium deficiencies are another one of those deficiencies that tend to be pretty common amongst people.

 It plays a very important role in the body and though it is usually easy to absorb you might still not be getting enough of it.